 A successful password data breach claim will result in a compensation payout.
 This payout could be awarded to compensate for up to two different types of damage.
 Material damage refers to the financial harm you suffered as a result of a personal data breach.
 Non-material damage is the psychological impact of a data breach, such as stress and anxiety, as well as potentially more severe consequences, such as serious psychiatric harm and post-traumatic stress disorder (PTSD).

 If you instruct a solicitor from our expert panel to represent you in your claim, one of the many tasks they can undertake is calculating a potential compensation figure.
-Those tasked with reaching a potential value for non-material damage in your claim can refer to the Judicial College Guidelines (JCG) alongside medical evidence, such as your medical records.
+Legal professionals and others who assess claims may refer to the Judicial College Guidelines (JCG) alongside medical evidence, such as your medical records, to value your non-material damage.

 The JCG publication contains detailed information for a variety of different injuries as well as guideline compensation figures for each.
 We have used the JCG entries for psychiatric harm and PTSD in our compensation table.